bozuko/bozuko/INSTALL_DB.md

     restart ssh

-### Configure bozuko upstart script for the proper user
-*Remove this file if this is a db server.*

-    emacs /etc/init/bozuko.conf

-### Configure bozuko logrotate script for the proper user
-*Remove this file if this is a db server.*

-    emacs /etc/logrotate.d/bozuko

-## User Install

-Login as the appropriate user and run the following commands

-#### Generate ssh keys for your user. **Always use a password!**

-    ssh-keygen -t rsa -b 4096 -C "api@db1.bozuko.com"

-#### Add the key to the bozuko github account.

-    cat ~/.ssh/id_rsa.pub

-####Install bozuko

-    cd ~/bozuko/install
-    ./install.sh
-    . ~/.bashrc

-## DB configuration
+## Configure the DB
 All DB configruation should be done as root.
-The replica set name is **production** in this example.
+The replica set name is **playground** in this example.

-If this server is not a DB, config server or arbiter you should uninstall mongodb.

-    apt-get remove mongodb-10gen

 #### Configure mongodb to start in replica set mode